dkatina/146-Flask-API/README.md

 To do this we will need the following:

-- service-id: This is the id of our web service and can be found in settings by Deploy Hook, or in service url: `srv-oajkndfg98qj35p98efhghnqe`
+- service-id: This is the id of our web service and can be found in settings by Deploy Hook, or in service url ex.: `srv-oajkndfg98qj35p98efhghnqe`
 - While in service settings turn `Auto-Deploy` to no

 - API Key: Can Create One in Profile Pic > Account setting > API Keys